Building a Musical Instrument for Kids

 The exhibit required custom station fabrication.
 We soldered arcade buttons and wired drum triggers to a MIDI converter.

-The big lesson I learned from this project is that kids will destroy everything :) We had to replace the drum pads over and over because the children would smash them as hard as they could.
-We ended up giving them extremely soft mallets.
+The big lesson I learned from this project is that kids will destroy everything if you give them a mallet :) We had to replace the drum pads over and over.
+We ended up switching to pillow-soft drum sticks.

 The software was written using C++ and JUCE for the audio sequencer.
 The presentation layer was written using Unity.